Bounce Rate: What It Is and How to Solve It with a Simple Survey

 Targeting search traffic is similarly easy, though you'll probably just want to focus on Google.
 This is the first step to identifying the search keywords you're targeting that are actually sending you bad, bouncy traffic.

-By setting up these two targeting mechanisms, you ensure that your survey only reaches the users whose bounces matter.
+By setting up these two targeting mechanisms, you ensure that your survey questions only reaches the users whose bounces matter.

 Step 2: Nail the timing